Time of Qurbani / Udhiya

 From the 1st of Dhu’l-Hijjah to the 10th of Dhu’l-Hijjah, it is preferable “Mustahabb” (but not necessary) for those intending to perform Udhiya to refrain from cutting hair or clipping nails (i.e. until the days of Udhiya have passed).

-The Prophet is said not to have eaten anything until he came back from prayer and then eat from his sacrifice.
+The Prophet is said not to have eaten anything until he returned from prayer and then eat from his sacrifice.

 It is preferable “Mustahabb” for a Muslim to shave and clip nails before Qurbani.